myrhhcaiah/dragalia_control/README.md

-### What is this?
+### What is 'Dragalia Control'?
 An app that mirrors your phone to your compute and maps controller input to the screen.
-Specifically, for Dragalia Lost.
+Inputs are mapped specifically for Dragalia Lost.

 How does it work?
 - Detects Android devices and launches an instance of SCRCPY to show the device screen on their PC.